mindae/task-manager/README.md

-# TASK MANAGER - NODDJS APP - REST API
+# TASK MANAGER - NODEJS APP - REST API
-This app has user and task REST API
+This app has user and task REST API mindae